astropy/astropy/docs/io/unified.rst

 (MJD date values) will be returned as ``Time`` objects in the Table ``meta``.
 For more details regarding the FITS time paper and the implementation, refer to :ref:`fits_time_column`.

+As opposed to the default write behaviour of a `~astropy.time.Time` mixin column within a Table or QTable to FITS, the user can choose to write it as a standard Column using the ``format`` of the object (similar to the output when printing to the console).
+For instance, if the ``format`` is ``iso`` then the FITS column will be a character string column.
+None of the special header keywords associated with the FITS Time standard will be set.
+When reading this back into Astropy, the column will be an ordinary Column instead of a `~astropy.time.Time` object.
+See the `Details`_ section below for an example.

 Details
 ~~~~~~~